 One of the most important parts of creating a strong camp community is working to include everyone.
 We encourage our campers to be confident in initiating conversations and friendships with others.
 We stress what being a good friend to others means, and we cultivate an environment where our campers help and encourage each other throughout the day.
 It is our observation that people who give readily to others are also those who live the fullest and most joyous lives.

 4. Reasonable Risk

 Risk is a normal and healthy aspect of appropriate child development.
 We recognize camp as the perfect place to take reasonable risks.
 For a first-time camper, simply coming to camp and having fun away from home is taking a risk.
-Climbing a rock is another great example: Being 30 feet off the ground can feel a little scary, but it’s perfectly safe.
+Climbing in our Sky Park is another great example: Being 30 feet off the ground can feel a little scary, but it’s perfectly safe.
 We ask all our campers to step out of their comfort zones in a safe, supported, and supervised manner.
 We make nightly “safety checks” part of our evening circles as we work to develop judgment, assess probability and consequences, and give our campers the tools to make good decisions when they return home.
 We want to set a framework for a life that is neither risk-averse nor risky, but embraces the calculated, reasonable risks we all need in order to grow.